Improving Tools, Technologies, and Treatments

-To address the primary risk factors for maternal and neonatal deaths, we work to adapt current preventive and curative tools, technologies, and treatments as well as develop new ones that are more effective and affordable and will be more readily accepted by families and frontline health workers in rural and community clinics.
-These include managing postpartum hemorrhage with drugs such as oxytocin and misoprostol and preventing and treating newborn infections using simplified antibiotic treatment regimens and cleaning of the umbilical cord.
+To address the primary risk factors for maternal and newborn deaths, we work to adapt existing preventive and curative tools, technologies, and treatments as well as develop new ones that are more effective and affordable and will be more readily accepted by families and health workers in rural and community clinics, health centers, and hospitals.
+These include ways to manage postpartum hemorrhage, treat newborn infections using simplified antibiotic treatment regimens, and clean the umbilical cord.

-We work to identify and reduce barriers to adoption of effective interventions, disseminate information about maternal and neonatal health, conduct large-scale educational campaigns, mobilize local networks to improve household and community practices and social norms, and reduce financial barriers to obtaining care.
+We seek to identify and reduce barriers to the adoption of effective interventions, disseminate information about maternal and newborn health, conduct large-scale educational campaigns, mobilize local networks to improve household and community practices and social norms, and reduce financial barriers to obtaining care.

 To reach adolescent girls, who are particularly at risk during pregnancy and childbirth, we work with the foundation’s Family Planning and Nutrition programs on ways to deliver integrated services.